Alok Vaid-Menon: Fashion design

-Alok has designed three gender-neutral fashion collections, which are known for their joyful color and celebration of skirts and dresses as gender neutral.
+Alok has designed gender-neutral fashion collections, which are known for their color and celebration of skirts and dresses as gender-neutral.
 Fashion design became a "materialization of the life that [they were] living," a way to encapsulate what they were writing and thinking.
 Their designs were at first inspired by imagining what they would wear if they didn't have to fear violence.
 In their latest work, they are using fashion to challenge what kind of aesthetics are seen as natural and what are seen as artificial.

 In a 2019 interview with Business of Fashion, Vaid-Menon advocated for the complete degendering of fashion and beauty industries.

 Modeling

 Alok has walked for several fashion brands for New York Fashion Week including Opening Ceremony, Studio 189, and Chromat.
 They have modeled for several brands including Opening Ceremony, Harry's, and Polaroid Eyewear.
 They have appeared in fashion magazines and editorials including Vogue, Vogue Italia, Bust magazine, Wussy Magazine, and Paper magazine.